socialgorithm/docs/sections/architecture/architecture.md

 # Games and Players

 If you are interested in hosting a competition, you can either use one of our existing games, or integrate your own.
-See our[available games](https://socialgorithm.org/workshops/) or the documentation for how to [write your own game](/sections/games/writing-games.md).
+See our [available games](https://socialgorithm.org/workshops/) or the documentation for how to [write your own game](/sections/games/writing-games.md).